UW-CTRL/AA548-spr2024/bite-size-notes/week-5-d-various-mpc.md

 y_k = g(x_k, u_k)\\
 $$

 Furthermore, even if the dynamics are linear, Nonlinear MPC may be applied if the cost function or constraints are not convex.
+Convexity is an important concept in optimization because it ensures that any local minimum is also a global minimum, making optimization problems easier to solve.
 In the Linear MPC section, it was mentioned that even if the system is nonlinear, Linear MPC can be applied by sequentially linearizing the system.
 However, Nonlinear MPC can also be applied by directly using the nonlinear model.

 Nonlinear MPC uses nonlinear optimization, so it has a higher computational cost and takes longer for optimization compared to Linear MPC.
 However, since it directly optimizes the nonlinear model without using approximations, it can sometimes compute better solutions.